sc-voice/ms-dpd/README.md

 at a cost of about 3-4M per contemporary language.

 ### References

+Many thanks to Venerable Bodhirasa and the entire DPD team for the wonderful gift of the Digital Pali Dictionary.

 * [DPD tables used by MS-DPD](https://docs.google.com/drawings/d/1Vwx1OVHJUKU3vBxn1KSS4Ut-bdLQLl-WgtPpyVNIei4)
 * [MS-DPD data files](https://docs.google.com/drawings/d/1HXNbbGY82Ma6mP7z42bzfERGKFbOv4pBnPrRPnwnVxc)